Ten Reasons Why

 Woodrow Wilson – rock star!

 3. The Great Exhibition of 1851.
 Representatives of 40 nations gathered in London at history’s first world’s fair to display arts, crafts, and industries.
 The exhibition was, to some extent, a cocksure demonstration of British power, but at the same time, many of its six million visitors came away convinced that science, technology, and free trade could guide humanity to unity, peace, and prosperity.
 Prince Albert, husband of Queen Victoria and the key organizer of the exhibition, remarked, “We are living at a period of most wonderful transition, which tends rapidly to accomplish that great end to which indeed all history points – the realization of the unity of mankind.”
 (A wordy Victorian way of saying, “It’s getting better all the time.”)
 Historian G.M.
 Young says that if a person could pick one decade of the 1800s in which to be young, the 1850s would be the choice, because of its optimism about the future, pervasive good will, and astonishing economic growth.
-(G.M.
-Young seems to refer to Europe; in the U.S., the second half of the 1850s was marked by the ramp-up to civil war.)
+(Young seems to refer to Europe; in the U.S., the second half of the 1850s was marked by the ramp-up to civil war.)

 A bronze statue of